You are here

 The primary mission of The Crane Institute for Music Business is to enhance communication and facilitate a mutually beneficial partnership between and Crane School of Music and the music products industry.
 It works to promote partnerships with music industry associations and businesses.

-Recent Executives-in-Residences include Mary Luehrsen (Director of Public Affairs and Government Relations for NAMM, and Executive Director of the NAMM Foundation), and Robert Farmer (General Counsel for the rock band Rush).
+Recent Executives-in-Residences include Mary Luehrsen (Director of Public Affairs and Government Relations for NAMM, and Executive Director of the NAMM Foundation), Bob Morrison (founder of Music for All, former CEO of the VH1 Save the Music Foundation, Executive Director of NAMM's American Music Conference, co-creator of the Mr. Holland’s Opus Foundation), and Robert Farmer (General Counsel for the rock band Rush).

 Music Business Degree Program